luminus-framework/luminus/resources/md/guestbook.md

 The items in the `:plugins` vector can be used to provide additional functionality such as reading environment variables via Environ plugin.

 The `:profiles` contain a map of different project configurations that are used to initialize it for either development or production builds.

+Note that the project sets up composite profiles for `:dev` and `:test`.
+These profiles contain the variables from `:project/dev` and `:project/test` profiles, as well as from `:profiles/dev` and `:profiles/test` found in the `profiles.clj`.
+The latter should contain local environment variables that are not meant to be checked into the shared code repository.

 Please refer to the official Leiningen documentation for further details on structuring the `project.clj` build file.